 Planning approval is typically valid for 3 years, so it makes good sense to get planning permission as early as possible.
 It is a time-tested truth of the construction industry that if you give yourself more time to make arrangements, the smoother and more cost-effective the project is on-site.
 Contractors’ prices will vary throughout the year as some periods are busier than others.
 Having your planning permission well in advance gives you a great opportunity to cherry-pick from the best contractors and secure their services for the best price.

 If 3 years isn’t long enough for you, or you may have changed your mind on some aspect in the meantime, we can, of course, help you with getting the plans reapproved or make applications for small amendments.

-Planning policies, especially in conservation areas can be ridged and very restrictive, and for good reason.
+Planning policies, especially in conservation areas can be rigid and very restrictive, and for good reason.
 Areas of real architectural heritage and beauty often need protection from misjudged and careless design.
 But that doesn’t mean you should avoid attempting to make improvements to your property, just because it’s in a conservation area.
-We have experience in developing a wide range of projects in conservation areas as well as experience of working on Grade 2 and Grade 1 listed buildings, many of them in Hull’s city centre.
+We have experience in developing a wide range of projects in conservation areas as well as experience working on Grade 2 and Grade 1 listed buildings, many of them in Hull’s city centre.
 Working with buildings of historic value takes care, skill, and experience and we’re always more than happy to bring all of those to the table to help you preserve and enhance your historic property.